 An employee at the circulation desk said employees check the library from top to bottom before closing for the night.
 In addition, at closing time a loud bell sounds.

-"He must have been out cold," said an attendant, who asked not to be identified.
+"He must have been out cold,"

 Another employee said the student must have been in a "coma" to have slept through the bell.